AntonioDell/simple-backend/README.md

 ## Run dev server

+⚠️ Debugging with the `launch.json` file doesn't work yet.

 Install npm dependencies with `npm install`.

 Start docker containers with `make up`.
 It is equivalent to running `sudo docker-compose up -d`.

 Node server will be hosted at localhost:8080 (if you didn't change `.env`).